KEEP PESTS AT BAY

 To get rid of house centipedes, sprinkle silica and borate dust in affected areas.
 Aerosol cans of hairspray, shallac, and the like will immobilize a single house centipede so it can be removed, but that's not a long-term solution.
 This is one pest we should perhaps learn to live with.

 Termites can destroy buildings and cost tens of thousands of dollars, and a whole lot of inconvenience, to eradicate.
 It's generally worth trying cheaper solutions before going to professionals.
-A bait station ($18 at Lowe's) houses boric acid, which is attractive but fatal to termites.
+A bait station ($50 at Home Depot) houses boric acid, which is attractive but fatal to termites.
 Get rid of wood mulch, tree stumps, rotten wood, and fallen trees in the yard, and ideally the termites will find elsewhere to thrive.
 Finally, termites can't tolerate extreme heat or cold.
 Liquid nitrogen, which could cost a few hundred dollars to buy or rent, still may be far cheaper than a professional extermination.
 Alternatively, nematodes have proved effective in destroying termite populations.

 For prevention, orange oil and neem oil have been shown to be somewhat effective, but won't work if termites have taken over.
 Measures taken when building and maintaining a home can go a long way toward preventing a future termite invasion: Be sure the crawl space has good ventilation, without shrubbery or anything else blocking vents, and don't let dirt pile up under porches and steps.
 Regularly inspecting for termite signs such as discarded wings and mud tubes can help catch a problem early.